rmtrane/wlsDataBrowser/README.md

 ## Installation

-You can install the development version of wlsDataBrowser like so:
+You can install `wlsDataBrowser` using the `remotes` packages as
+follows:

 ``` r
 remotes::install_github("rmtrane/wlsDataBrowser")